SysAdminDoc/Blog/Facebook/BrowserWars2025.md

 ---

+## 💧 Waterfox: The Forgotten Firefox Fork

+Waterfox started as a 64-bit alternative to Firefox with a focus on speed and privacy.
+It still supports classic Firefox extensions, which makes it unique.

+However, its reputation has taken a hit:
+- Acquired by System1, an ad-tech company, in 2019
+- Lost favor with hardcore privacy users after the acquisition
+- Development has slowed and communication from the dev team has been limited

+Still, it’s a decent middle-ground option if you want Firefox compatibility with less telemetry but don’t need LibreWolf’s extreme hardening.

+---

 ## 🐞 Ladybird: The Engine from Scratch

 Ladybird is a completely new browser engine that breaks free from Chromium, Gecko, and WebKit.
 Developed by **Andreas Kling**, it emerged from the SerenityOS project.